hazieon/CSS-Clock/README.md

 # What makes you tick?

-In this challenge we will be using our new found knowledge of setInterval to make the hand of this clock tick.
-Break down the problem, make a plan, and then translate it into code.
+A CSS ticking clock!
+A pair programming project from early on in my coding journey.
+We made this little app to practice CSS and transformations as a part of the School of Code bootcamp, week 2.

 ## Requirements

-- We should use setInterval
+- We used setInterval
-- The hand should move round the clock every second and should complete a full revolution in 60 seconds
+- The hand moves round the clock every second and should complete a full revolution in 60 seconds
-- We will adjust the rotation of the hand using the transform property as demonstrated in `main.js`
+- We adjusted the rotation of the hand using the transform property as demonstrated in `main.js`

-## Bonus

-- use the JS Date object to get the real seconds.
-- add a minute hand
-- add an hour hand